timglabisch/timglabisch.github.io/_posts/2014-04-14-symfony2-intellij-extension.md

 the example returns one row with the static text "hello world 123".

 ### TypeLoookup
-the typeLookup represents one row in the autocompletion, for example you can change how the tet is rendered, change icons or somethign else.
+the typeLookup represents one row in the autocompletion, for example you can change how the text is rendered, change icons or somethign else.

 ```java